BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 ```
 ## Critical operation instruction

 Due to a current bug in the inter process communication, the process will finish writing but not close itself.
-So when you see `Writing results for ...` followed by `Finished writing...` close the process via `Ctrl+c`
+So when you see `Writing results for ...` followed by `Finished writing...` close the process via `ctrl+c`

 ## Running the system outside of a Docker image

-This is for the most part actually how we have ran the system during development,
-and can be resorted to in the event of issues with creating or running a Docker image.
+This is for the most part actually how we have ran the system during development, and can be resorted to in the event of issues with creating or running a Docker image.
 Use the following steps for setup:
 - Make sure you have Java JDK 8 and the latest version of maven installed (we use OpenJDK) and is set as your default Java
 - Create a conda 3.9 environment with `conda create -n timelines python=3.9`
 - Change directory into `timelines` under the project root